-Accessing symbols in another image on page 7-17.
+• Accessing symbols in another image on page 7-17.

-• Symdefs file format on page 7-21.

-• --symdefs on page 2-129.
+- Symdefs file format on page 7-21. armlink Reference Guide: - --symdefs on page 2-142.

 7.16 Outputting a subset of the global symbols

 By default, all global symbols are written to the symdefs file.
 When a symdefs file exists, the linker uses its contents to restrict the output to a subset of the global symbols.